 The simplest way to test for a Python installation on your Windows server is to open a command prompt.
 Once a command prompt window opens, type python and press Enter.
-If Python is installed correctly, you should see output similar to what is shown below.
+If Python is installed correctly, you should see an output similar to what is shown below.

 If you receive a message like:

 Python is not recognized as an internal or external command, operable program or batch file.

 Python is either not installed or the system variable path has not been set.
 You will need to either launch Python from the folder in which it is installed or adjust your system variables to allow Python to be launched from any location.
 For more information about installing and using Python, see our article on how to install python on Windows.

 Once you have confirmed that Python is installed correctly, we can proceed with installing Pip.

 - Download get-pip.py to a folder on your computer.

 - Open a command prompt and navigate to the folder containing the get-pip.py installer.

 - Run the following command:

 We can now verify that Pip was installed correctly by opening a command prompt and entering the following command.